My AWS Backup policy for my organization in AWS Organizations is attached to my member accounts, but it isn't creating backup jobs.

 Default vault creation

 For a default backup vault, you must sign in to the AWS Backup console in each member account and AWS Region at least once.
-When you first sign in to the AWS Backup console, a default vault is created in the Region.
+When you first sign in to the AWS Backup console, a AWS Backup creates a default vault in the Region.

 Custom role specification

-If you use a custom role that you created, then you must specify it as CustomRoleName in the visual editor.
+If you use a custom AWS Identity and Access Management (IAM) role, then you must specify the role in the visual editor.
 The custom role appears in the backup policy JSON in the following example format:

 arn:aws:iam::$account:role/CustomRoleName